-Because occupations involving physical labor dominate the local economy, Berlin is generally considered to be a blue-collar town.
-57.40% of the Berlin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Berlin is a blue-collar town, with 57.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Berlin is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Berlin who work in office and administrative support (12.43%), sales jobs (9.17%), and farm management occupations (5.92%).

 Berlin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.